ShamikRaje1/AVC/README.md

   "command_phrases":[
      "these are phrases that",
      "the program will recognize",
-     "to activate the audio"
+     "to activate the audio",
+     "you can have virtually any number of these"
   ],
   "outputs" : [
      {
         "command_type": "audio",
         "audio_file": <Absolute path to file>
      },
      {
 	"command_type" "tts",
 	"text": "some text for tts"
      }
   ]
 }
 ```